RiflerRick/AnonymousChatServer/README.md

 # StockholmHotline :telephone_receiver: :phone:

-Stockholm Hotline is an simple Socket based implementation of a [unintentional bug in Sweden telecommunication network](#reference), purpose of this repo. is to learn Socket Programming
+Stockholm Hotline is an simple Socket based implementation of a [unintentional bug in Sweden telecommunication network](#reference)
+Purpose of this repo is to learn Socket Programming

 - Pull Request is welcomed for other languages or improvements